• Spring 2014: Application Opens (CASPA)

 • Spring 2015: Admission Decisions

-• May 2015: Inaugural Class Enrolls
+• June 2015: Inaugural Class Enrolls

 The High Point University Physician Assistant Studies Program has applied for provisional accreditation from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-Pending provisional accreditation in September 2014, HPU anticipates commencing the PA program in May 2015.
+Pending provisional accreditation in September 2014, HPU anticipates commencing the PA program in June 2015.
 Provisional accreditation is an accreditation status for a new PA program that has not yet enrolled students, but at the time of its comprehensive accreditation review, has demonstrated its preparedness to initiate a program in accordance with the accreditation Standards.

 The following information was developed as a resource for students interested in pursuing a degree in Master of Physician Assistant Studies.
 To learn more about the program, please visit the Physician Assistant website.
-You can also download the informational brochure.

 Degree: Master of Physician Assistant Studies (MPAS)

-Admission Terms: The HPU Physician Assistant Studies program will begin each May and will span 27-months over 7 continuous semesters.
+Admission Terms: The HPU Physician Assistant Studies program will begin each June and will span 27-months over 7 continuous semesters.

 Applicants are considered for on-campus interview based on the following aspects identified within their CASPA application: